Thursday, June 16th, 2011

-Mellow Eastside
+Mellow Westside

 Surf: Mellow, inconsistent.
 Knee to Thigh high at Cowells.
 Waist-Chest at Indicators.